vsetchinfc/beliefs-in-wreaths-google-ads/REVISED-BUDGET-PLAN.md

 ### What to Tell Your Client

-**The Opportunity:**
+**The Plan:**

-"With $20/day ($600/month), we can run a focused Christmas campaign that should generate 70-90 wreath sales and $10,500-13,500 in revenue over the next 71 days.
-That's a 7-9x return on your advertising investment.
+"With your approved $15/day budget ($450/month), we'll run a focused Christmas campaign targeting 12-15 high-performing keywords.
+Based on your current performance data, we're projecting 50-70 wreath sales and $7,500-10,500 in revenue over the next 71 days (Oct 4-Dec 15).
+That's a 7-10x return on your $1,065 advertising investment.

-The extra $5/day you're considering ($355 total increase) should add approximately 20 more sales and $2,500+ in additional revenue - an 7x return just on the increase.

-We'll focus on 18 high-intent Christmas keywords, target major cities, and optimize daily to maximize every dollar."
+We'll focus on proven performers like 'luxury christmas wreath australia' (40% CTR), target major cities, and optimize daily to maximize every dollar."

 **What They Need to Know:**

-- Budget: Increase from $15/day to $20/day ($355 more total)
+- Budget: $15/day (confirmed, no increase)
-- Timeline: October 4 - December 15 (71 days)
+- Total Investment: $1,065 (Oct 4-Dec 15)
+- Timeline: 71 days until Christmas
-- Expected: 70-90 sales, $10,500-13,500 revenue
+- Expected: 50-70 sales, $7,500-10,500 revenue
-- ROI: 7-9x return (740-950% ROAS)
+- ROI: 7-10x return (704-986% ROAS)
 - **Must have:** Conversion tracking installed Week 1

 **The Ask:**

-"Can we proceed with the $20/day budget and get conversion tracking installed this weekend so we can start capturing Christmas sales immediately?"
+"Let's get conversion tracking installed this weekend so we can start measuring Christmas sales immediately and optimize the campaign effectively."

 ---

 ## 🎄 BOTTOM LINE

-**$20/day is a VERY workable budget for a Christmas campaign!**
+**$15/day is a workable budget for a Christmas campaign with strategic execution!**

-✅ Enough for consistent visibility
+✅ Consistent daily visibility
-✅ Can run 18 focused keywords
+✅ Focus on 12-15 proven keywords
-✅ Should generate 70-90 sales
+✅ Should generate 50-70 sales
-✅ Expected 7-9x ROI
+✅ Expected 7-10x ROI
 ✅ Profitable Christmas season

-**Much more realistic than the $40-80/day emergency plan, but still excellent results.**
+**Strategy requires efficiency and daily monitoring, but excellent ROI is achievable.**

-**Next Step:** Get client approval for $5/day increase and START TODAY!
+**Next Step:** Implement bid increases and set up conversion tracking TODAY!

 ---

 **Created:** October 4, 2025
-**Budget:** $20/day (increase from $15/day)
+**Budget:** $15/day (CLIENT APPROVED - FINAL)
-**Total Investment:** $1,420 (Oct 4-Dec 15)
+**Total Investment:** $1,065 (Oct 4-Dec 15)
-**Expected Revenue:** $10,500-13,500
+**Expected Revenue:** $7,500-10,500
-**Expected ROAS:** 740-950%
+**Expected ROAS:** 704-986%
-**Expected Profit:** $9,000-12,000
+**Expected Profit:** $6,400-9,400
-**Status:** Ready to implement with client approval
+**Status:** APPROVED - Ready to implement

-🎄 **This is a solid, achievable Christmas strategy!** 🎄
+🎄 **This is a realistic, achievable Christmas strategy!** 🎄